 United Way of Lake County 2017 Campaign Toolkit

-Below are the 2017 campaign materials available for downloading.
+If you are currently running a workplace giving campaign, below are the 2017 campaign materials available for downloading.

 Click on any of the links below for campaign materials:

 2017 Campaign Poster (jpeg): Tabloid Size (11" x 17")